 - Soil Type: Rich, moist, well-draining soil

-- When it's in Trouble: Insect pests that chew holes in the leaves can stunt a plant's growth or kill it if the infestation is severe; disease may cause a mature plant to wilt or a young plant to die
+- Signs of a Problem: Insect pests that chew holes in the leaves can stunt a plant's growth or kill it if the infestation is severe; disease may cause a mature plant to wilt or a young plant to die

-- When it's Thriving: During cool weather, planted in full sun on moist, rich soil with unblemished leaves; plants that are certified disease-free
+- Signs of a Healthy Plant: During cool weather, planted in full sun on moist, rich soil with unblemished leaves; plants that are certified disease-free

 Starting Kohlrabi From Seed